keywords - aluminum paint mcu aluthane.

 I've found it also makes a great primer and sealer under latex or enamel (an alternative to a solvent thinned epoxy primer) - although because of its medium dark color it may take 2 coats to cover.

--- Aluthane metallic paint / aluminum paint is becoming my favorite primer/sealer under all coatings.
+-- Aluthane metallic paint / aluminum paint is becoming my favorite primer/sealer under all solvent based coatings.

 Results of about a 1.5 year test of various coatings and primers in outdoor exposure. - The actual test of many different coatings and different levels of solvent thinned epoxies were inconclusive, however, the patch of Aluthane looked like new.
 If you're looking for a coating you can just sort of slap on without a lot of surface prep and have it last a long time (even underwater) - use our Aluthane™.